Accelize/ansible-role-linux-kernel/README.md

 Linux Kernel Role
 =================

-This Ansible role install ans enable a specific kernel version from OS repositories.
+This Ansible role install and enable a specific kernel version from OS repositories.

 Requirements
 ------------